 Dr. Sallade is a certified school psychologist who is experienced in evaluating children for autism and other neurodevelopmental challenges.
-She is the Director of Clinical Outreach of As You Are, a virtual clinic dramatically increasing access to early autism diagnostic services through the use of exclusively telehealth appointments.
+She is the Director of Clinical Operations of As You Are, a virtual clinic dramatically increasing access to early autism diagnostic services through the use of exclusively telehealth appointments.

 The school bells are ringing, signaling the end of winter vacation and the start of a new academic semester.
 Your family may have taken trips out of town, and you may have been living on a more relaxed holiday schedule for the last couple of weeks.
 For kiddos who are on the autism spectrum, or who have other neurodevelopmental differences, breaking old routines and starting a bunch of new ones can be a real challenge.
 But no worries!
 We are here to help with a few tips to help you ease the transition back to school.